The affine Springer fiber-sheaf correspondence: Affine Springer fibers

 In addition to the action of $\tW$ on $H_*(\tSp_\gamma)$ there is a degenerate action of the character lattice $X^*(T)$ on $H_*(\tSp_\gamma)$ defined as follows.
 There is a natural map $\bI\to T$ realizing $T$ as the reductive quotient of $\bI$.
 In particular, each character $\chi: T\to \mathbb{G}_m$ gives a map $\bI\to \mathbb{G}_m$ and in particular a $\mathbb{G}_m$-torsor $\cL(\chi)$ on $\Fl$.
 As a line bundle, we can write this as Cap product with $c_1(\cL(\chi))$ defines an action of $X^*(T)\otimes_\Z \C$ on $H_*(\tSp_\gamma)$.

 \begin{theorem} Let $X_*(T)\subset \tW$ be the translation part of the extended affine Weyl group.
-Then the Springer action of $X_*(T)$ and the action of $X^*(T)$ defined above commute. \end{theorem} \begin{proof} This is proved in \cite[Corollary 6.1.7]{Yun1}. \end{proof} \begin{remark} Note that this is not true in {\em equivariant} Borel-Moore homology, as one gets essentially relations in the degenerate DAHA. \end{remark} Note that we can identify the action of $X_{*}(T)$ with the action of $\C[T^\vee]$ and the action of $X^*(T)\otimes_\Z \C$ with the action of $\C[\ft]$, and summarize the above results in the following
+Then the Springer action of $X_*(T)$ and the action of $X^*(T)$ defined above commute. \end{theorem} \begin{proof} This is proved in \cite[Corollary 6.1.7]{Yun1}. \end{proof} \begin{remark} Note that this is not true in {\em equivariant} Borel-Moore homology when we take into account the loop rotation action of $\G_m^{\rot}$, as one gets essentially the relations in the degenerate DAHA from Definition \ref{def:dDAHA}.. \end{remark} Note that the action of $X_{*}(T)$ gives rise to an action of $\C[T^\vee]$ and the action of $X^*(T)\otimes_\Z \C$ gives rise to an action of $\C[\ft]$ on $H_*(\tSp_\gamma)$.
+We can thus summarize the above results in the following

 \begin{proposition} The non-equivariant Borel-Moore homology $H_*(\tSp_\gamma)$ is a (right) module over $\C[T^*T^\vee]\rtimes W$. \end{proposition}

 \begin{proposition} The non-equivariant Borel-Moore homology $H_*(\Sp_\gamma)$ is a module over $\C[T^*T^\vee]^W$. \end{proposition}